 For this we will use Websphere's administration console.
 As before there are some tricks and tips that must be followed.

-The steps below are for the Websphere version stated above, yours may be slightly different.
+The steps below are for the WAS version stated above.
+The ports are default values, if you changed them substitute your values.

 1. Log in to the administration console